popular guy x unpopular girl

 (c) Bessatsu Friend / Mikimoto, Rin

-The official summary is a bit awkward here is the essence of the Manga in my words: Nino finds out, that Kira-Kun is going to die in one year because he is sick.
-After that, she wants to get closer to him and Kira-Kun is very intrigued by her awkwardness and sincerity.
-That’s how their friendship starts and Nino makes the declaration that she will stay by his side until he dies.
+The official summary is a bit awkward, so here’s the essence of the manga in my own words: Nino finds out that Kira-kun is going to die in a year because of an illness.
+After that, she tries to get closer to him, and Kira-kun is intrigued by her awkwardness and sincerity.
+That’s how their friendship begins, and Nino declares that she will stay by his side until he dies.

 Why is this on the list?

 Kira-Kun isn’t your typical cool shiny school prince, but he is really popular in class and has many friends or rather acquaintances.
-Nino on the other hand is a reserved loner and gets labeled as „parrot-girl“ because of her little bird Sensei, that is always with her.
+Nino on the other hand is a reserved loner and gets labeled as „parrot-girl“ because of her little bird Sensei, who is always with her.
+It fits the trope perfectly.

 (c) Bessatsu Friend / Mikimoto, Rin